-Lately I’ve been kind of obsessed with bento boxes.
+I’ve been kind of obsessed with bento boxes for a while now.
 These cute, practical lunchboxes are a great way to get your family excited about eating a healthy lunch.
 They take only minutes to prepare, allowing you to repurpose leftovers in a new, creative way.
-Over the next few weeks, I’ll be sharing some kosher bento box ideas for your family.
-They’ll provide some rough guidelines and ideas, so you can create your own unique bento boxes at home!
+This post will provide some rough guidelines and ideas, so you can create your own unique bento boxes at home!

 Bento boxes (also known as obento boxes) are the Japanese version fast food.
 While bento boxes are made for convenience, they are much more beautiful and healthy than American burgers and fries.
 Food is decoratively packaged in pretty, portable boxes designed for easy transport.
 The boxes are typically made from wood or metal and divided into several compartments.
 Each compartment is then filled, usually with rice, along with a variety of small, colorful side dishes.
 They are most commonly found for sale in Japanese train stations.
 In fact, each of Japan’s 5,000 train stations offers its own unique bento box, complete with food specific to that region.
 More than 12 million ekiben or “train station” bento boxes are sold daily.